ShayanBits/BachelorThesis/TUD-HPC-readme.md

  - ### Allocating working space
  Compute nodes, does not have access to your user directory, that's why it is necessary to allocate a special directory which is accessible for the compute nodes.
  There are different type of those directories(in HPC documentation they are called workespaces).
-All different workspaces and their specs can be found in [this page](https://doc.zih.tu-dresden.de/hpc-wiki/bin/view/Compendium/WorkSpaces).
+Different workspaces and their specs can be found in [this page](https://doc.zih.tu-dresden.de/hpc-wiki/bin/view/Compendium/WorkSpaces).
 Each one of these working spaces store files for a specific amount of time and after that they archive them and then delete them.
-No worries since you can extend the time for some times.
-For us the best workspace is `scratch`.
+No worries since you can extend the time.
+For this specific example `parallel_run_shayan.sh` the best workspace is `scratch`.
 It keeps data for 100 Days and it can be extended 10 times.
 In the next paragraph it is explained how to create one and access it.

  A scratch workspace can be allocated with the following command in your user directory.
  `$ ws_allocate -F scratch -r 10 -m name.lastname@tu-dresden.de NameOfTheDirectory01 100`